jcdesimp/express-mvc-starter/README.md

 The default development databsae uses SQLite.
 The app uses knex as a query bulider which also manages migrations.
 It also uses Bookshelf as an ORM.

 Migrations are written in the `migrations/` directory.
-These migrations can be run with `knex migrate:latest`.
-If you dont have knex installed globally you can run it from the locally installed node_modules by prepending it with `npm run exec `.
-So the final command would look like: `npm run exec knex migrate:latest` if you want to create a database with all the latest migrations.
+These migrations can be run with `npm run migrate`.

 Once this is done you should now have a `databse.sqlite3` file in your project root.
 This is your project's development database.

+The default project also expects there to be a `privkey.pem` and `pubkey.pem` in the resources folder.
+These files make up the public/private keypair used to sign and validate the JSON Web Tokens used in authenticating requests.

+You can easily generate these files by running an included script `node ./scripts/generate_jwt_keys.js`. (all this script does is make system calls to openssl, so you'll need that installed.)

 Project Structure
 ----